ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/start-stop-indexing-and-get-indexing-status.http.markdown

-# Commands : How to start or stop indexing and get indexing status?
+# Commands: How to start or stop indexing and get indexing status?

 Following endpoints have been created to enable user to toggle indexing and retrieve indexing status:
 - [StartIndexing](../../../client-api/commands/how-to/start-stop-indexing-and-get-indexing-status#startindexing)